British Columbia Location

 Students from colleges British Columbia colleges receive an excellent opportunity to gain professional internship during their studies; so 90% of them find work within six months after graduation.
 Studying in local colleges can also be the first step towards full-fledged resettlement to Canada.
 After successful college graduation in British Columbia, you will be able to work in this province, and subsequently apply for a residence permit.

 One of the most popular colleges among foreign students, LaSalle College offers short, intensive programs with a professional career and an abundance of internships.
 These will help students in the future to find a job in Canada and will give them an advantage in finding employment in any part of the world.
-To enter LaSalle College, you do not need to take
+To enter LaSalle College, you do not need to take international exams and students who do not meet English language requirements can study the language on the spot.

 Other colleges: Douglas College, Acsenda School of Management, Vancouver Film School, British Columbia of Technology.